jsbisht/aws-developer-associate/vpc.md

 ![vpc sizing table](./imgs/vpc-sizing-table.png)

-Important questions you should be answering before creating subnets is:
+Important questions we should be answering before creating subnets is:

 - How many subnets will we need
 - How many IPs we need in total